ThomasPetithory/basic-symfony28-interview-test/README.md

 1. Check the symfony application for errors and fix them if any.
-Ok, j'ai du modifier "test:" en "test_interview:" qui est le namespace du bundle et ajouter du code dans le DependencyInjection/Configuration pour ajouter le paramètre ping de valeur pong (sans valeur par défaut)
+Ok, j'ai du modifier "test:" en "test_interview:" qui est le namespace du bundle et ajouter du code dans le DependencyInjection/Configuration pour ajouter le paramètre ping de valeur pong (valeur par défaut obligatoire)

 1. write a prompt for the command `test:command`
   * Prompt text is "This is a test.
 Do you want to continue (y/N) ?"
   * If you decline, return error "Nothing done.
 Exiting..."
   * If you accept, run the command
-OK
+OK, j'ai du modifier le code demandé en 15 forcément

 # That's it!
 ## Thank you for your participation!
 Good luck submitting your results!